 For our practice, orthodontics is MUCH more than straight teeth.
-In some many instances, orthodontic treatment can greatly improve the patients quality of life, not just their physical appearance.
-Below are some of the cases in which orthodontics can be life changing.
+In many instances, orthodontic treatment can greatly improve the patients quality of life, not just their physical appearance.
+Below are some of the cases in which orthodontics can be life-changing.

 Millions of Americans suffer from chronic facial and neck pain as well as severe, recurring headaches.
 In some cases, this pain is due to Temporomandibular Disorder, also known as TMD.

 Your temporomandibular joints, or TMJs, connect your lower jawbone to your skull.
 These joints get a lot of use throughout the day as you speak, chew, swallow and yawn.
 Pain in and around these joints can be unpleasant and may even restrict movement.

 - Pain in the jaw area